online-ml/river/README.md

 ### Sphinx documentation
 * We generate our documentation directly through sphinx.
-* To update the documentation follow the steps below:
+* To update the documentation perform in a terminal the steps below:
     * Make your way to the scikit-multiflow parent directory
+    * Type in '
+      ``` shell
-    * Type in 'sphinx-apidoc -o scikit-multiflow/doc scikit-multiflow/ -e -f'
+      sphinx-apidoc -o scikit-multiflow/docs scikit-multiflow/ -e -f
+      ```
-    * Go to scikit-multiflow/doc
+    * Go to scikit-multiflow/docs
     * Type in 'make html'